abtrindade/abtrindade/README.md

 ## Conference/Congress Talks :speaking_head:
 -  (forthcoming) XII CBPE - Brazilian Congress of Energy Planning - https://www.xiicbpe.com.br/ - 09th September/2020 - Presenting the work "Adoption of individual photovoltaic solar energy systems in an indigenous community in Amazonas: a case study of Nova Esperança community in the Puranga Conquista Sustainable Development Reserve".
-Technical session of public policies. https://www.youtube.com/watch?v=jDGcod842wE (in Portuguese)
+Technical session of public policies. https://www.youtube.com/watch?v=jDGcod842wE (in Portuguese, 10 min)
 -  VSTTE 2020.
 12th Working Conference on Verified Software: Theories, Tools, and Experiments. https://sri-csl.github.io/VSTTE20/.
 Presenting the work "Synthesis of Solar Photovoltaic Systems: Optimal Sizing Comparison" in the Session 1: Synthesis, repair, and testing.
 Trindade, Alessandro and Cordeiro, Lucas.
 21/JULY/2020.
 Presentation (16 min): https://youtu.be/o3hEnDPytyI